 Additional Activities for Volunteers of the Human Rights In The West Bank Program

-Along with your program responsibilities, you will be able to embark on sightseeing tours in Hebron managed by Engage in the West Bank.
+In addition to your program responsibilities, you can embark on sightseeing tours in Hebron managed by Engage in the West Bank.
 Throughout the week, we organize frequent trips to Hebron and adjacent cities.

 In addition to your work on the Human Rights Program, you will be taking Arabic lessons, which require some preparation and study.
-You will have your Arabic class schedule as well as time to develop lesson ideas for the workshops that you will be in charge of.
-This is in addition to your spare time, during which you are welcome to go to other cities.
+You will have your Arabic class schedule and time to develop lesson ideas for the workshops you will be in charge of.
+This is in addition to your spare time, during which you can go to other cities.

 Impact on the Palestinian Community

-Through the premise of “walking in each other’s shoes,” this volunteer program strives to create a long-term effect in the local Palestinian community.
+This volunteer program strives to create a long-term effect in the local Palestinian community by the premise of “walking in each other’s shoes.”
 Volunteering here will not only change your life, but it will also change the lives of Palestinian children, refugees, and other members of the community.

 The Human Rights Internship in Palestine is suitable for anyone wishing to gain insight into the daily lives of Palestinians under the current political and military boundaries.
-Ultimately, via the exchange of ideas between Palestinians and international volunteers, we aim to create a long-term effect in the lives of refugees, Palestinian children, youth, and the general population.
+Ultimately, by exchanging ideas between Palestinians and international volunteers, we aim to create a long-term effect in the lives of refugees, Palestinian children, youth, and the general population.

 Program LanguageEnglish